lfernandezlo/hackrn/README.md

 - [Complete Example](#complete\ example)

 ## Summary
 - This exercise simulates a command line shell.
 It does not actually create any objects on physical disk.
-Instead, it maintains objects and state within the context of the running application
+Instead, it maintains objects and state within the context of the running application.

 ## Author
 - Fernandez Losavio, Luka (lfernandezlosavio@gmail.com)

+## Application start
+- Clone project in your $GOPATH and run using `go run main.go`.
+To install GOLANG check [URL](https://golang.org/doc/install).

 ## Dependencies